istio/istio.io/content/docs/examples/advanced-egress/wildcard-https-egress-gateway/index.md

    _wikipedia.org_ servers.
 It means that you can route the traffic to an IP of any _*.wikipedia.org_ sites, in particular to _www.wikipedia.org_, and the server at that IP will [manage to serve](https://en.wikipedia.org/wiki/Virtual_hosting) any of the Wikipedia sites.
-   For a general case, in which the all the domain names of a `ServiceEntry` are not served by all the hosting servers, a more complex configuration is required.
+   For a general case, in which all the domain names of a `ServiceEntry` are not served by all the hosting servers, a more complex configuration is required.
 Note that you must create a `ServiceEntry` for _www.wikipedia.org_ with resolution `DNS` so the gateway will be able to perform the routing.